Edb83/self-isolution/TESTING.md

 - Tapping/clicking on card image takes user to correct View Activity page.
 - The edit button links to Edit Activity page.
 - The delete button brings up confirmation modal.
+- If no activities have been added by the user, a message is displayed calling them to add some.

 **Delete function / modal button**